candostdagdeviren/candost.blog-astro/content/posts/adrs-rfcs-differences-when-which.md

 ---
-title: "ADRs and RFCs, Their Differences, When to Use Which"
+title: "ADRs and RFCs: Their Differences and Templates"
-description: ""
+description: "Discover the differences between ADRs and RFCs in software development.
+Learn when and how to use each with practical guidance and templates.
+Essential for efficient architectural decision-making."
 tags:
   -
 date: 2024-01-22